 The real estate market’s situation in New York is slightly more optimistic, but new investments can be expected only by the end of this year and in the following year” announced the real estate executive Adam Hochfelder – the Managing Director of Real Estate Acquisitions & Development at Merchants Hospitality, at today’s meeting with journalists.

 Hochfelder’s survey is based on the current vacancy rate which is significantly better in New York (around 6 percent) than in other regions (for example in Hungary, 20 percent).
-Although the rental prices will fall by 5 percent this year, Mr. Hochfelder doesn’t believe that they will fall below the average rate of 14 dollars per square feet.
+Although the rental prices will fall by 5 percent this year, Mr. Hochfelder doesn’t believe that they will fall below the average rate of 14 dollars per square foot.

-In the residential property market there aren’t major projects announced.
+In the residential property market, there aren’t major projects announced.
 Adam Hochfelder doesn’t expect the unsold houses which are currently on the market, to be sold this year.

-There are some things that make New York non-competitive market for real estates, such as the tax system, administration, corruption, law on foreigners and international protection, unsettled ownership relations in the sphere of real properties… Anyway, Adam Hochfelder is optimistic and believes that the end of the crisis will bring rare investment opportunities.
+There are some things that make New York a non-competitive market for real estate, such as the tax system, administration, corruption, law on foreigners and international protection, unsettled ownership relations in the sphere of real properties… Anyway, Adam Hochfelder is optimistic and believes that the end of the crisis will bring rare investment opportunities.